crate/cratedb-guide/docs/home/index.md

 real-time analytics and hybrid search applications that leverage CrateDB's unique features.

-* In a unified data platform approach, CrateDB includes analyzing relational, JSON, time-series, geospatial, full-text, and vector data within a single system, eliminating the need for multiple databases.
+* In a unified data platform, CrateDB lets you analyze relational, JSON, time-series, geospatial, full-text, and vector data in a single system, eliminating the need for multiple databases.
 * The fully distributed SQL query engine, built on top of Apache Lucene, and inheriting technologies from Elasticsearch/OpenSearch, provides performant